AdvRobust/smoothing-weightsampling/README.md

 - [results/](https://github.com/AdvRobust/smoothing-weightsampling/tree/master/results) contains the raw data from our experiments

 - [figures/](https://github.com/AdvRobust/smoothing-weightsampling/tree/master/figures/mnist) contains the plots that are shown in our experiments

+We further provide an example of how to run our code, and checkpoints for MNIST can be downloaded from [Here](https://1drv.ms/u/s!ArfDZDT3m0qHg07qkCQaGxkS06qx?e=GbzB2m)